doronn/shopping-list-app-serverized/README.md

 - Revision tracking on the server with a client‑side save queue reduces conflicts when multiple users edit simultaneously.
 - Client changes are applied instantly and sent in debounced batches with unique IDs, allowing each client to ignore its own echoed updates.
  - The client keeps track of the latest revision and drops out‑of‑date socket events so rapid edits aren’t overwritten by stale data.
+- Firebase writes are batched on the server and flushed periodically to minimise backend churn.
+- Real‑time socket operations require acknowledgements, ensuring each change is applied in order before sending the next.

 ## Development Notes